-We now begin a systematic analysis of how black hole images evolve under different thermodynamic ensembles, combining analytic arguments with numerical calculations.
-The analytic part focuses on the black hole shadow, since only the critical angle $\xi_{\rm c}$ admits a simple closed--form expression, whereas accretion--disk images generally do not.
+We now begin a systematic analysis of how black hole images evolve under different thermodynamic processes, combining analytic arguments with numerical calculations.
+The analytic part focuses on the black hole shadow, since only the critical angle $\xi_{\rm c}$ admits a simple closed-form expression, whereas accretion-disk images generally do not.

 The shadow angle given in Eq.~\eqref{eq:xic} can be equivalently written as